Hostinger Quietly Blocks ChatGPT, Claude, and Perplexity from Reading Your Site. Their Support Confirmed It.

 The bot-protection layer that injects a reCAPTCHA challenge in front of OpenAI, Anthropic, and Perplexity datacenter IP ranges is enabled by default on shared and Cloud Startup plans.
 The disable toggle is only available on VPS plans.
 Shared customers cannot opt out without upgrading.

-This matches a months-long technical investigation by Stonegate Web Security, which fingerprinted the same pattern across multiple Hostinger-hosted sites: a server-injected <script src="https://www.google.com/recaptcha/..."> challenge served only when the request came from a published OpenAI, Anthropic, or Perplexity datacenter IP range.
-Sites otherwise looked normal in any browser.
+That lines up with a months-long technical investigation by Stonegate Web Security, which fingerprinted the same pattern across multiple Hostinger-hosted sites: a server-injected <script src="https://www.google.com/recaptcha/..."> challenge served only when the request came from a published OpenAI, Anthropic, or Perplexity datacenter IP range.
+In any normal browser the sites looked completely fine.
+That's the trap.

 Why this is a GEO problem, not just an SEO problem